Danielshow/env_utils/README.md

 ## get_env_var

 Gets an environment variable.
-This returns an error if the environment variable isn't detected.
+This returns nil if the environment variable isn't detected.

 ```ruby
 include EnvUtilsRuby